imcjp/FLDPCR/README.md

-# Code for "A Federated Learning Framework Based on Differential Privacy Continuous Data Release"
+# Code for "A Federated Learning Framework Based on Differentially Private Continuous Data Release"

 The project is the code for the paper **"A Federated Learning Framework Based on Differentially Private Continuous Data Release"**.
 The authors are Jianping Cai, Ximeng Liu*, Qingqing Ye, Yang Liu, Yuyang Wang.